SSWConsulting/SSW.People.Profiles/Jernej-Kavka/Jernej-Kavka.md

 </td></tr><tr><td>![sophie-logo.png](./Images/Bio/sophie-logo.png)

 </td><td>
        **Sophie** is a smart receptionist that recognizes incoming guests and lets them know about their agenda and information relevant to them.
-In the future, Sophie will be used a full smart office solution.
+In the future, Sophie will be used as a full smart office solution.

 **Related Technology: **React, .NET Core, SignalR, Cognitive Services, Azure Bots, Azure Functions
 </td></tr></tbody></table>